ChetHarrison/jsdoccer/README.md

 $ node node_modules/jsdoccer/doc [<path/to/yaml/you/want/to/doc>]
 ```

-Generated documents can be found in the `doccer/docs` folder (or where ever you configured the destination).
+Generated documents can be found in the `doccer/docs` folder (or where ever you configured the destination). *At the moment the default styles are messed up so you will get naked HTML.*

 ### Configuration